bluecube246/Mini-Projects-Assignments/README.md

 <h1>Delivery Android App Project</h1>

-The Android App Project is an android app made from the
+The Android App Project is an android app made from the Delivery Project in the above Data Structure Projects code.

 <h1>Project Cancer Classification</h1>